Jack-Walton/jack-walton.github.io/AXS/navigate_app.md

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_main_annotated.jpg"
   alt="An annotated picture of the app navigation"  width="250"/>

-Select the circle button at the top of the app to access your **profile** screen.
-You can select the buttons at the bottom of the app to access the **search**, **your events**, and **ticket resale** screens.
+Select the circle button at the top of the app to access your **Profile** screen.
+You can select the buttons at the bottom of the app to access the **Search**, **Your Events**, and **Ticket Resale** screens.

 >**Note**
 >
->The **profile** button is hidden when you scroll down the **search** screen.
+>The **Profile** button is hidden when you scroll down the **Search** screen.
 Scroll back to the top of the app to view the button.

 See the sections below to learn more about each screen.

 ## Profile

-Access the **profile** screen to view your notifications, order history, settings, or help pages.
+Access the **Profile** screen to view your notifications, order history, settings, or help pages.
 At the very top of this screen, you can access your **AXS Mobile ID**.
 You will use this QR code to verify your identity at events.

 <img src="{{ site.baseurl }}/AXS/pictures/navigate_app/navigate_app_profile_1.jpg"
   alt="The top of the profile screen"  width="250"/>